Janssen Pharmaceuticals: History

-From the beginning, Janssen emphasized as its core activity research for the development of new drugs.
-The research department which was established in Beerse in 1957, developed into a large research campus.
-In 1987, the Janssen Research Foundation (JRF) was founded which performs research into new drugs at Beerse and in other laboratories around the globe.
+From the beginning, Janssen emphasized research on new drug development as its core activity.
+The research department established in Beerse in 1957, developed into a large research campus.
+In 1987, the Janssen Research Foundation (JRF) was founded to perform research into new drugs at Beerse and in other laboratories around the globe.
 Janssen became the Flemish company with the largest budget for research and development.
-Beside the headquarters in Beerse with its research departments, pharmaceutical production and the administrative departments, Janssen Pharmaceutica in Belgium still has offices in Berchem (Janssen-Cilag), a chemical factory in Geel, and Janssen Biotech in Olen.
+Beside the headquarters in Beerse with its research departments, pharmaceutical production and the administrative departments, Janssen Pharmaceutica still has offices in Belgium in Berchem (Janssen-Cilag), a chemical factory in Geel, and Janssen Biotech in Olen.

-The Chemical Production plant in Geel makes the active ingredients for the company's medicines.
+The chemical production plant in Geel makes active ingredients for the company's medicines.
 In 1975, the first plant of a new chemical factory Plant I was established in Geel, Plant II was opened in 1977, Plant III in 1984, and Plant IV in 1995.
 In 1999 the remaining chemical production in Beerse was transferred to Geel.
-About 80% of its active components are manufactured here.
+About 80% of its active components are manufactured there.
 The site in Geel also manufactures about two-thirds of the worldwide chemical production of the pharmaceutical sector of Johnson & Johnson.
 In 1995, the Center for Molecular Design (CMD) was founded by Paul Janssen and Paul Lewi.

 In 1999, clinical research and non-clinical development become a global organization within Johnson & Johnson.
 In 2001, part of the research activities was transferred to the United States with the reorganization of research activities in the Johnson & Johnson Pharmaceutical Research Development (JJPRD) organization.
 The research activities of the Janssen Research Foundation (JRF) and the R.W.
 Johnson Pharmaceutical Research Institute (PRI) (United States) were merged into the new global research organization.
 A new building for pharmaceutical development was completed in Beerse in 2001.
 In 2002, a new logistics and informatics centre was opened at a new site, Beerse 2.
 In 2003 two new research buildings were constructed, the Discovery Research Center (DRC), and the Drug Safety Evaluation Center (DSEC).
 On 27 October 2004, the Paul Janssen Research Center, for discovery research, was inaugurated.